 SSP is the legal minimum you have to pay.
 If you have an alternative agreement with your employee (for example, to continue to pay them as normal when they are sick), you will not have to pay SSP over and above what you are already paying, provided what you are paying is above the SSP rate.

 You will probably want to satisfy yourself that the illness is genuine before paying SSP.
-Your employee would usually 'self-certify' for the first week of illness and obtain a doctor’s note for longer periods of absence.
+Your employee would usually 'self-certify' for the first week of illness and obtain a doctor’s note (these are no longer called a sick note, they are called a ‘fit note’) for longer periods of absence.
 Please note you cannot insist on a doctor’s note for the first 7 days.
 If you are not satisfied your employee’s sickness is genuine then you have to give a written reason for refusing to pay SSP to them.

 Calculating and recording SSP